Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased. I donate 20% of blog profits to charity.

 Today, it is possible to invest in 8 different loan types (business, personal, mortgage, agricultural, short-term, pawnbroking, car and invoice financing), in 27 countries (Albania, Armenia, Botswana, Bulgaria, Colombia, Czech Republic, Denmark, Estonia, FYR of Macedonia, Finland, Georgia, Kazakhstan, Kenya, Kosovo, Latvia, Lithuania, Moldova, Philippines, Poland, Romania, Russia, South Africa, Spain, Sweden, Ukraine, United Kingdom and Zambia) and in 12 currencies (CZK, DKK, EUR, GBP, GEL, KZT, MXN, PLN, RON, RUB, SEK and USD) with the far majority of loans in EUR.

-How I have invested on the Mintos primary marketplace
+My investments on the Mintos primary marketplace

-Well, the short answer is that I let my autoinvest strategies invest all of my money automatically and then I waited patiently.
+My investments on Mintos follow a simple recipe.
+I let my autoinvest strategies invest all of my money automatically and then I waited patiently.

 I have 541 current loan investments and have 1,734 finished investments that have yielded a net annual return of 11.86% before tax: